New Energy (France)

-New Energy (French: Nouvelle Énergie (NE) is a French liberal, right-wing political party, founded in 2014 by David Lisnard, mayor of Cannes and president of the Association of Mayors of France (AMF).
+New Energy (French: Nouvelle Énergie, NE) is a French classical liberal, right-wing political party, founded in 2014 by David Lisnard, mayor of Cannes and president of the Association of Mayors of France (AMF).

 History

 The party is organizing nationally in 2021 with the aim of playing a significant role on the right in the run-up to the 2027 French presidential election.

 The party then benefited from the support of right-wing elected officials, particularly from the Republicans.
-Claiming to be rather liberal, New Energy proposes new initiatives on various subjects such as entrepreneurial freedom, creativity, the fight against bureaucracy, ecological growth, strengthening pensions, French culture, and "international downgrading".
+Claiming to be rather classical liberal, New Energy proposes new initiatives on various subjects such as entrepreneurial freedom, creativity, the fight against bureaucracy, ecological growth, strengthening pensions, French culture, and "international downgrading".

 Six senators were elected under this label during the 2023 French Senate election.

 The party presented several candidates in the 2024 French legislative election, forming alliances with Les Républicains and The Centrists - Le Nouveau Centre in certain constituencies.
 Alexandra Martin was re-elected as MP for the Alpes-Maritimes's 8th constituency, under the Nouvelle Énergie label, with David Lisnard as substitute, after winning the election against the National Rally candidate.

 The party claims to have more than 11,000 members in 2025.